Category Archives: Minnesota

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has never been specifically surveyed, or an item that is being divided, will certainly require a survey to situate the brand-new corners as well as lot lines in Minnesota, which ought to be completely noted so they will never ever come to be shed.
+Land that has never ever been precisely checked, or a piece that is being divided, will call for a survey to locate the brand-new corners and whole lot lines in Minnesota, which ought to be permanently marked so they will certainly never ever become shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.